Goujer/GxB2Decomp/README.md

 ## Data folder

-Like all games, this games have configs and translations, all of them are by default stored in lua tables in [/lua/data/tables](https://github.com/Escartem/GirlsXBattle2Decompilation/tree/master/lua/data/tables) (and translation in their respective subfolder), I took the time to compile the data into SQLite databases for easier viewing and handling, inside the [data folder](https://github.com/Escartem/GirlsXBattle2Decompilation/tree/master/data) you have data.db with all the game configs and one db file for each translation config.
+Like all games, this game have configs and translations, all of them are by default stored in lua tables in [/lua/data/tables](https://github.com/Escartem/GirlsXBattle2Decompilation/tree/master/lua/data/tables) (and translation in their respective subfolder), I took the time to compile the data into SQLite databases for easier viewing and handling, inside the [data folder](https://github.com/Escartem/GirlsXBattle2Decompilation/tree/master/data) you have data.db with all the game configs and one db file for each translation config.
 To match them, take any table in a translation database, you will have (most of the time) a pair (id, value), the value is the translation and the id corresponds to the matching element of the same id in the same table name in data.db.
 See example bellow :

 ![image](https://github.com/user-attachments/assets/2cc1b338-50a8-4aa1-a969-173c16e84b66)